wenstef/wenstef/README.md

 ### My Code Snippets

 Check out [this code snippet](https://gist.github.com/wenstef/b4b78e35fc1fc8e8ba690c8da1de044a) I created for a school assignment.
+The assignment required a desktop application written in JavaFX.
+This code is part of the **DogDays** project, where users can track their dogs.

 ## Software Development Skill Matrix